mejasonatkinson/blog/content/posts/why-am-i-starting-a-blog.md

 Being a web developer also adds to my need to understand how we learn, why we learn and why we forget, as the industry rapidly changes around us.

-As such, I feel that I should be recording my thoughts on these and more wider ranging subjects.
-Advocating for learning in the tech and development communities for inclusion & diversity as a way to help and organise my thoughts on the topic.
+As such, I feel that I should be recording my thoughts on this.
+Advocating for learning in the tech and development communities for inclusion & diversity, as a way to help and organise my thoughts on the topic.

 So, what do you expect to see posted here?

 I have already started to plan some content, to give you an idea, the first couple of posts will be around, neurodiversity and how that effects our learning.
-After setting some ground work, and hopefully when I feel more comfortable I will share some stories, and possibly some learn with me style posts.
+After setting some ground work, and when I feel more comfortable I will share some stories, and possibly some learn with me style posts.

 Hopefully you like what I'm planning, and I look forward to seeing you along the road.